-If the code is 0 or negative, it has been supplied by the Metadata Adapter and the interpretation is application-specific.
-In particular if used with and ${\rm END}$ notification, means the session was closed by an Administrator with a destroy command and the code was supplied as a custom cause code.
+If the code is o or negative, it has been supplied by the Metadata Adapter and the interpretation is application-specific.
+In particular if used with and END notification, means the session was closed by an Administrator with a destroy command and the code was supplied as a custom cause code.